thousandbrainsproject/tbp.monty/docs/contributing/contributing.md

 If you want to discuss further opportunities, such as mentioning us in a blog post or newspaper article or recording an interview with us, don't hesitate to contact [info@thousandbrains.org](mailto:info@thousandbrains.org).

+# Connect Us with Opportunities

+If you know of speaking opportunities, academic institutions, research groups, or other venues where the Thousand Brains Project and Monty would be of interest, we'd love your help making connections.

+Whether it's a university department, conference, meetup group, or research lab, please feel free to:

+- Forward speaking opportunities to us
+- Make introductions on our behalf
+- Connect us with relevant contacts in your network

+Please reach out to [info@thousandbrains.org](mailto:info@thousandbrains.org) with any opportunities or introductions.

 # Partner With Us

 If you are a research lab, government institution, or company and you think a closer collaboration with our team could be mutually beneficial, please reach out to us at [info@thousandbrains.org](mailto:info@thousandbrains.org).